arbor-sim/arbor/doc/install.rst

 Multi Threading
 ---------------

-Arbor provides three threading back ends, one of which is selected at compile time. by setting the ``ARB_THREADING_MODEL`` CMake option:
+Arbor provides three possible multithreading implementations.
+The implementation is selected at compile time by setting the ``ARB_THREADING_MODEL`` CMake option:

 .. code-block:: bash